Policy last updated

 The purpose of the ‘after-care requirements’ form is to provide schools with enough information to ensure school staff can support students with their healthcare needs following any treatment procedures.
 The student will take the form back to class and provide it to their teacher.
 Instructions on the form will include basic instructions around managing any bleeding (from an extraction) or if students have a numb cheek or lip.

-If a student feels unwell after dental treatment or if any other medical issues arise, school staff should follow the department’s First Aid for Students and Staff Policy and school’s local first aid policy, and inform Smile Squad and the student’s parents or carers where appropriate.
+If a student feels unwell after dental treatment or if any other medical issues arise, school staff must follow the department’s First Aid for Students and Staff Policy and school’s local first aid policy, and inform Smile Squad and the student’s parents or carers where appropriate.

 Medication